 How Many Endangered Species Are There in 2022?

 There are over 18,000 species on the endangered species list as of 2022.
-There are many more on the IUCN red list.
-Keep in mind, that this includes both plant and animal species.
+In addition, there are many more on the IUCN red list.
+Keep in mind that this includes both plant and animal species.

 This number is way up from last year and continues to grow.